TheAlgorithms/C-Plus-Plus/CONTRIBUTING.md

 - Make sure to add examples and test cases in your `main()` function.
 - If you find an algorithm or document without tests, please feel free to create a pull request or issue describing suggested changes.
 - Please try to add one or more `test()` functions that will invoke the algorithm implementation on random test data with the expected output.
 Use the `assert()` function to confirm that the tests will pass.
-Requires including the `cassert` header.
+Requires including the `cassert` library.

 #### Typical structure of a program